csorianot/godmc_wiki/Install-and-setup.md

     pwd

 and it will give you the full path to your current directory.
 Set the `home_directory` variable to be this path.

+### Phenotype options

+If you are providing phenotypes for EWAS analysis then this can be specified in the `config` file by setting the following lines to `yes` where appropriate:

+   EWAS_phenotypes="no"
+   height="no"
+   bmi="no"

 ### Input data